Topics Map > Student Academic Policies > Degrees

 It is possible for an L&S undergraduate to declare more than one major if they are eligible to declare the additional major(s).
 Students are required to complete all requirements for each major they have declared.
 Any L&S undergraduate student interested in declaring or canceling an L&S major, certificate or option in the College of Letters & Science will need to meet with an academic advisor in the appropriate major department or unit.
 Students must make sure they consult with their advisor for each major since majors will limit the number of credits/coursework that can be used for multiple majors.
 For general information on L&S major requirements, see degree/major/certificates.

 - All L&S undergraduate students must declare and complete at least one (1) major in addition to all of the other degree requirements in order to graduate.
 Students are required to declare a major by the time they have earned 86 credits.
-See when do I need to declare a major in the College of Letters & Science?
+See L&S Major Declaration Information.

 - If a student has declared more than one major but does not plan to complete the 2nd or additional major(s), the student must go back to the department(s) to undeclare the the additional major(s).
 Students cannot graduate until all requirements in all declared majors have been completed.

 - L&S undergraduate can only be approved for one Individual Major.
 For more information about the possibility of pursuing an Individual Major in L&S, please refer to Individual Major.

 - If a student exceeds 165 credits when pursuing a double major or additional majors, there is an extra tuition surcharge per credit.
 More information regarding this topic is available on the Registrar's fee assessment page.
 Please refer to excess cumulative credits for more information.